choilab/IBT610-CompGen/2025-Fall/khnam/Compgen_Assignment_1106_khnam.md

 ## 3. Reviewing and Interpreting Results

-This analysis is much faster than AAI/ANI.
 Check the top of the output file using `head`.

 ```bash
 head mlst_results.tsv